Sentry Page Protection

 DOW JONES GLOBAL INDEX

-Global equities were lower this past week with a percentage return (as measured by the Dow Jones Global Index) of -0.07%.
-This week price closed above the 40 week moving average and closed above the previous price support @ 492-505.
+Global equities were higher this past week with a percentage return (as measured by the Dow Jones Global Index) of +0.06%.
+This week price closed above the 40 week moving average and above price support @ 623.

 Technical Analysis Summary (Dow Jones Global Index)